What Is Quantitative Easing?

 Is QE money printing?

-Technically no — the central bank creates digital reserves to purchase bonds.
+Technically no -- the central bank creates digital reserves to purchase bonds.
 The money flows to commercial banks, not directly into the real economy.
-In practice, however, it functions similarly to an expansion of the money supply.
+In practice, however, it functions similarly to an expansion of the money supply, especially when combined with fiscal stimulus, as happened during the COVID era.

 What is the difference between QE and QT?